Gent-Systems/gent-systems-website/kb/analog/high-performance design.md

 ## Overview

 The goal: to build devices that go faster, are more precise and further push the boundaries of what's been done before.
 High-speed designs are those where we care about very fast rise and fall times (edge rates) and track lengths due to reduced setup and hold times.
+Traditionally, if $$ t_{rise}< \frac{1}{10*f_{clock}} $$ then the design is considered high-speed, however, we can generalize that statement to:

+> If the total round trip time of the signal (signal path and back through return path or ground) is equal to or greater than the rise/fall time, then the signal is considered high-speed.

-In general, if $$ t_{rise}< \frac{1}{10*f_{clock}} $$ then the design is considered high-speed.
-With these higher speeds, we need to focus on signal integrity on lines as issues like reflections, overshoot, crosstalk/coupled signals and greater electromagnetic radiation.
+With these higher speeds and shorter track lengths, we need to focus on signal integrity on lines as issues like reflections, overshoot, crosstalk/coupled signals and greater electromagnetic radiation.

 As devices get smaller and faster, and with edge speeds in the nanosecond to hundreds of picoseconds becoming the norm, high-speed design is becoming even more critical to even basic devices nowadays.